Kaktushose/jda-commands/wiki/docs/misc/reflection.md

 [EmojiSources](../message/emojis.md#automatic-application-emojis-registration) are used to load application emojis that should be registered automatically upon startup for you.
 They're similar to [ClassFinders](#classfinder).

-You can register them at the JDA-Commands Builder or via the <com.github.kaktushose.jda.commands.guice.Implementation> annotation.
+You can register them at the JDA-Commands Builder or via the <io.github.kaktushose.jdac.guice.Implementation> annotation.

 ```java
 JDACommands.builder(jda, Main.class)